andoriyu/middle-manager/README.md

 ## Running

-Run `cargo run -p mm-cli` to start the CLI.
+Run `cargo run -p mm-cli -- --config config/default.toml,config/local.toml` to start the CLI.
 Use the `tools` subcommand to interact with MCP tools.

 ### CLI Options